Jingnan-Jia/segmentation_metrics/README_appendix.md

 $VS = \frac{2∗(V_{pred}−V_{gdth})}{V_{pred}+V_{gdth}}$.
 This defination is from [SimpleITK](http://insightsoftwareconsortium.github.io/SimpleITK-Notebooks/R_html/34_Segmentation_Evaluation.html).
 Negative VS means the volume of prediction is less than the volume of ground truth, which is called **underestimation**.
 Positive VS means the volume of prediction is greater than the volume of the ground truth, which is called **overestimation**.

 **In our package `seg_metrics`, we implemented the ${\color{red}second}$ defination**.

-Note: **None** of the two equations not represent overlap information.
+Note: **None** of the two equations represent overlap information.
 VS only represent the volume size difference between prediction and ground truth.

 ## Explanication of  surface distance based metrics